rngpui/zed-react-native-gpui/crates/gpui/docs/RETAINED_MODE_ARCHITECTURE.md

 Debug mode amplifies this by adding a constant multiplier to all operations.
 But the fundamental problem is the linear work, not the constant factor.

+### 1.5 Why Not Retain Element Instances?

+The original proposal suggested retaining `AnyElement` instances across frames.
+This is **not feasible** with current GPUI:

+- `AnyElement` is `ArenaBox<dyn ElementObject>` (`src/element.rs:663`)
+- Elements are allocated in `ELEMENT_ARENA` (`src/window.rs:227`)
+- The arena is cleared every frame (`src/arena.rs:179`)
+- Elements and callbacks are intentionally dropped each frame (`src/element.rs:13`)

+Retaining element instances would require redesigning allocation, lifetimes, and update semantics — a massive rewrite with unclear benefits over the artifact-based approach.

 ---

 ## 2. Design Goals